-On the first day the new Caracciola/Chiron team of Alfas made fastest time, both getting within one second of the record.
+On the first day, the new Caracciola/Chiron team of Alfas made the fastest time, both getting within one second of the record.
 Then, in trying to better this, Caracciola had one of his brakes seize, crashing badly on that tricky little twist between the Quai de Plaisance and the Quai d’Albert.
 The car skidded sideways, crashed into some steps, and the force of the impact fractured Caracciola’s thigh.
-So, to his great chagrin the German driver was a non-starter in the race.
-On the second day it was wet, but in spite of this Varzi equalled his own record of last year with a time of 2 mins.
-2 secs.
+So, to his great chagrin, the German driver was a non-starter in the race.
+On the second day it was wet, but in spite of this Varzi equalled his own record of last year with a time of 2 mins 2 secs.

 A word about the cars.
 Nuvolari and Borzachini drove Alfas with the 2.3-litre chassis and two-seater bodies but fitted with 2.6-litre engines from the famous “monoposto” cars, tuned to give 25 extra hp, making about 210 bhp in all.
 These Alfa Romeos weighed 14 cwt.